ansyblenetwork/sdg/_posts/2020-11-26-a-discussion-regarding.md

 2. No parallel octaves or fifths.
 3. No similar motion into a perfect interval.

-Evidently, this gets fairly dry fairly quickly.
+Evidently, this gets dry fairly quickly.
 Accordingly, there have been some interesting coding projects which [automate the generation](https://luckytoilet.wordpress.com/2011/08/10/algorithmic-counterpoint-how-i-wrote-a-computer-program-to-generate-music-at-mathcamp-2011/) of species counterpoint.

 Rather than adding a too-short example here, I'll dedicate a later post to constructing an example with the rest of the story.

 ### Discussion

-It is surprisingly difficult to find good resources about counterpoint other than species counterpoint.
-Here are some natural questions that came to mind, along with the fruits of my research attempting to find answers.
+It is surprisingly difficult to find good counterpoint resources outside of species counterpoint.
+Here are some questions that came to mind, along with the fruits of my research.

 #### Did Bach study or use species counterpoint?